JamesDunne/rest0-api/README.md

 For the service developer, there is no boilerplate C# or VB coding required.
 All you have to do is declare services and methods and the SQL queries for those methods inside a simple descriptor document.

-This project is based on my REST0 framework found at https://github.com/JamesDunne/rest0.
+This project is based on my Aardwolf framework found at https://github.com/JamesDunne/aardwolf.
 This framework provides the asynchronous HTTP service host which efficiently serves requests dynamically.

 Example